 12 Effective And Safe Ways For Kids To Lose Weight

 If your child isn’t still losing weight despite trying everything, it is good to know some useful tips on how to help kids lose weight.
 Helping children lose weight is important as being overweight or obese can expose a child to several long-term health problems.
-Besides, it can pose a hindrance to their proper growth and development.
+Besides, it can hinder proper growth and development and impact their emotional well-being.

 As per the data from WHO, approximately 38.2 million children under five years were overweight or obese in 2019, and more than 340 million children and teens between 5 and 19 years were overweight or obese in 2016 (1).
 It reflects the need for parents to take an active role in helping their children lose weight.